 Your General Education requirements are part of the degree requirements at Queens College.
 All students must complete 120 credits that include both a major course of study and general education requirements.
 Additionally, at least 45 credits must be completed in residency at Queens College and at least 30 of your last 64 credits must be taken at Queens College or the CUNY Graduate Center.
 See the College Bulletin for complete information on degree requirements, general education requirements, and university policies.

 OPTING IN TO PATHWAYS

 If you entered Queens College before Fall 2013, you may choose to continue with your current general education requirements or “Opt In” to Pathways at Queens College.
-Through Pathways, you can transfer your credits seamlessly from one CUNY college to another.You should consider a number of factors before you decide to opt in to the QC Core.
+Through Pathways, you can transfer your credits seamlessly from one CUNY college to another.You should consider a number of factors before you decide to opt into Pathways.
 How many requirements have you already completed?
 What courses remain?
 Also, there are differences between the old and new curriculum that may affect financial aid.

 See an advisor at the Academic Advising Center (Kiely 217) to discuss which curriculum is a better fit for you.